Cayetano María Huarte Ruiz de Briviesca: List of works

-Huarte's work does not lack criticism of the ecclesiastical establishment and its vices and small hardships, which surfaced in the hilarious satirical piece El familiar del Obispo [The Bishop's Relative], perhaps one his best poetic works.
+Huarte's work does not lack criticism of the ecclesiastical establishment and its vices and small hardships, which surfaced in the hilarious satirical piece El familiar del Obispo [The Bishop's Relative], perhaps one of his best poetic works.
 The bishop's fury over not achieving a longed-for canonry leads him to show off his alleged merits by charming the vicar's nieces, offering them promises of marriage that he never intended to keep, performing jobs without being fully prepared, faithfully serving the prelate whilst neglecting his intellectual training, as well as nepotism, ignorance and servility.
-According to these verses, these were all characteristics present in the Church during late 18th century.
+According to these verses, these characteristics were present in the Church during the late 18th century.

-Nevertheless, Huarte reserved his sharpest satirical remarks for ideas on probabilism, which led him to completely reject the Company and everything it entails, attributing to it a good part of the evils that afflicted the church.
-In his third satire Contra los errores en las doctrinas morales y devociones falsas y supersticiosas [Against Errors in Moral Doctrines and False and Superstitious Devotions] he mercilessly condemns the laxity of theologians and confessors as well as the anti-Augustinian opinions of some Jesuits, and the mental laziness of theologians in general.
+Nevertheless, Huarte reserved his sharpest satirical remarks for ideas on probabilism, which led him to reject the Company completely and everything it entails, attributing to it a good part of the evils that afflicted the church.
+In his third satire, Contra los errores en las doctrinas morales y devociones falsas y supersticiosas [Against Errors in Moral Doctrines and False and Superstitious Devotions], he mercilessly condemns the laxity of theologians and confessors as well as the anti-Augustinian opinions of some Jesuits, and the mental laziness of theologians in general.
 He returns to these issues in his fourth satire: A la obra del ex jesuita Bonola, Liga de la Teología Moderna con la Filosofía, en daño de la Religión de Nuestro Señor Jesucristo [To the work by ex-Jesuit Bonola, Union of Modern Theology with Philosophy, Damaging the Religion of Our Lord Jesus Christ].

 Various features of this author's work allow him to be included in the Jansenist movement that spread through Spain in the last years of the 18th century.
-These include his biblical and patristic culture, his rejection of superstitions and legends without historical foundation, his critical spirit, rejection of probabilism and laxity, which he identifies as Jesuit doctrines, his moral rigorism, and his love for the primitive Church.
-His philosophy displays the vitality, the cultural openness and the desire for intellectual renewal of the best works in Cadiz at the time.
+These include his biblical and patristic culture, rejection of superstitions and legends without historical foundation, critical spirit, rejection of probabilism and laxity, which he identifies as Jesuit doctrines, moral rigorism, and love for the primitive Church.
+His philosophy displays the vitality, the cultural openness, and the desire for intellectual renewal of the best works in Cadiz at the time.